YevheniiLi/YevheniiLi/README.md

 - 🔨 I'm currently pushing code **to BitBucket for Lentii startup.**

-- 🌱 I'm currently mastering **Angular, TypeScript, Tailwind, and Bootstrap to build and deploy highly-functional web applications.**
+- 🌱 I'm currently mastering **Angular, TypeScript, Tailwind, and Bootstrap to build and deploy web applications.**

 - 🦾 I am looking for cooperation **a positive and innovative team that shares my values and drive.**